Province of Lugo

-The province of Lugo (Provincia de Lugo, Provincia de Lugo) is a province of northwestern Spain, in the northeastern part of the autonomous community of Galicia.
+The Province of Lugo (Provincia de Lugo, Provincia de Lugo) is a province of northwestern Spain, in the northeastern part of the autonomous community of Galicia.
 It is bordered by the provinces of Ourense, Pontevedra, A Coruña, and León, the principality of Asturias, and in the north by the Cantabrian Sea (Bay of Biscay).

-The population is 325,048, of which over a quarter live in the capital Lugo.
+The population is 325,048, of which over a quarter live in the namesake capital Lugo.
 The capital city was an ancient Celtic settlement named in honour of the god Lugh (see Lyon), later Latinised as Lucus Augusti, and which became one of the three main important Galician-Roman centres alongside Braccara Augusta and Asturica Augusta (modern Braga and Astorga respectively).
 The province has 67 municipalities.

 Geography

 Estuaries

 The estuaries of the Lugo province are part of the Atlas estuaries.
 From west to east they are: